-- Try to go the boot menu by pressing F11 during the reboot. - 1 Once you are in the boot menu try manually select the boot drive and boot into it. - If that works check if the boot order is set properly. - Press Delete key to go to BIOS and check the boot order.
+- If the system is stuck in boot loop try accessing the server using the IPMI web UI. - Try to go the boot menu by pressing F11 during the reboot. - Once you are in the boot menu try manually select the boot drive and boot into it. - If that works check if the boot order is set properly. - Press Delete key to go to BIOS and check the boot order.